See the examples below to better understand when a Partner Plan subscription is required.

 Example 1: Tax ID Pro is a feature in software you sell

 Say your company provides a browser-based form builder for sale (think Typeform or SurveyMonkey).
 Your form builder enables your customers to create their own forms and collect and validate data.
 It features validators for lots of different field types, including a tax ID validator, which is powered by Tax ID Pro.
-Your customers are signing up to use your product, in part, because it features tax ID validation.
+Your customers are signing up to use your product, in part, because it is selling tax ID validation as a service.

 In this situation Tax ID Pro is being sold as a feature of your product, so a Partner Plan subscription would be required.